 There are two directions to proving the theorem.
 The left-to-right direction is fairly straightforward once arithmetization of syntax is in place.
 The other direction requires more work.
-Here is the basic idea: we pick "general recursive" as a way of making "computable" precise, and show that every general recursive function is representable in Q. Recall that a function is general recursive if it can be defined from zero, the successor function succ, and the projection functions P_i^n , using composition, primitive recursion, and regular minimization.
-So one way of showing that every general recursive function is representable in Q is to show that the basic functions are representable, and whenever some functions are representable, then so are the functions defined from them using composition, primitive recursion, and regular minimization.
+Here is the basic idea: we pick "general recursive" as a way of making "computable" precise, and show that every general recursive function is representable in $\mathbf{Q}$ .
+Recall that a function is general recursive if it can be defined from zero, the successor function succ, and the projection functions $P_i^n$ , using composition, primitive recursion, and regular minimization.
+So one way of showing that every general recursive function is representable in $\mathbf{Q}$ is to show that the basic functions are representable, and whenever some functions are representable, then so are the functions defined from them using composition, primitive recursion, and regular minimization.
 In other words, we might show that the basic functions are representable, and that the representable functions are "closed under" composition, primitive recursion, and regular minimization.
 This guarantees that every general recursive function is representable.

 It turns out that the step where we would show that representable functions are closed under primitive recursion is hard.
 In order to avoid this step, we show first that in fact we can do without primitive recursion.
 That is, we show that every general recursive function can be defined from basic functions using composition and regular minimization alone.

-dition, multiplication, and the characteristic function of the identity relation $\chi=$.
+To do this, we show that primitive recursion can actually be done by a specific regular minimization.
+However, for this to work, we have to add some additional basic functions: addition, multiplication, and the characteristic function of the identity relation $\chi{\equiv}$ .
 Then, we can prove the theorem by showing that all of these basic functions are representable in Q, and the representable functions are closed under composition and regular minimization.